Collective attention under digital exposure: A dynamical systems approach: Empirical grounding of the dynamical mechanisms

 In this sense, the collective nature of the phenomenon does not require explicit interactions between individuals.
 Instead, it emerges from their common exposure to the same external conditions.
 This view is further supported by empirical and modeling studies showing that attention patterns in digital environments emerge from the interplay between individual behavior and shared external conditions, often leading to collective dynamics shaped by common exposure and feedback mechanisms \cite{wagner,perra}.

-This justifies modeling the average level of sustained attention as a macroscopic variable subject to a global control parameter $T$.
+This justifies modeling the population-level sustained attention as a macroscopic variable subject to a global control parameter $T$.
 This perspective is consistent with the description of driven systems in statistical physics, where collective behavior arises from a common external field rather than from direct interactions.

 Taken together, these empirical findings support the key assumptions of the model: (i) attention is a dynamic resource subject to recovery, (ii) digital environments introduce persistent perturbations that degrade sustained attention, and (iii) these effects may be nonlinear and cumulative.